 Once we had made the decision to leave South Africa, we knew what it would mean for the girls in terms of schooling in the UK.
 I wanted to try to give them both as much help as I possibly could to solidify the foundation of their reading skills in particular.

 When it comes to preparing your primary school age children to move from school in South Africa to school in the UK, the major issue is reading and maths levels.
 For me, my main concern was reading.
-I decided to enrol my eldest in extra reading classes with the Wise Eye reading academy for the six months prior to our move.
+I decided to enrol my eldest in extra reading classes with the Wise Eye reading academy for six months prior to our move.
 Unfortunately, they were not able to accept my youngest because according to the South African system she was far too young (Age 4).
 There wasn’t much I could do for her at the time.
 But you know what, she did great!

 How they were received into the English school system.